4 Ways To Measure Sales Targets In Salesforce

 It’s the right choice if

-For these reasons, I don’t believe many companies use the quarterly performance goal as their main method of measuring sales quotas.
+For these reasons, few companies use the quarterly performance goal to measure sales quotas.

 Option 4 – GSP Target Tracker